Provider Enrollment and Revalidation

 The requirements also apply to service locations, rendering providers, and Non-billing, Ordering, Prescribing, and Referring (NOPR) providers who are updating their current enrollment.

-For more detail about these requirements, see the Screening Requirements document.
+For more details about these requirements, see the Screening Requirements document.

 Non-billing, Ordering, Prescribing, and Referring (NOPR) Providers